Robbie F and Me

-And right now Robbie stands - actually lies - between me and the dream of Burmese Dreaming disappearing in a waft of non existent smoke before a spark has been lit.
+God is Robbie Fowler and he is here to ensure my dream of Burmese Dreaming doesn't disappear in a waft of non existent smoke before a spark has been seen.

-Customs: they can smell the sweat, the inner clamour.
-It seeps out through pores and on to the olfactories of these wolf-hounds as distinctively as the malodour of decomposing road kill.
+Customs: they smell the sweat, the inner clamour.
+It seeps out through pores and on, to the olfactories of these wolf-hounds as distinctively as the malodour of decomposing road kill.

-A uniformed carnivore pulls me from the regular queue and walks me across to the table where fellow uniforms line up awaiting the opportunity to dismember colluding CIA infiltrators lining up to destabilise this nation.
+A uniformed carnivore pulls me from the regular queue and walks me across to the table where fellow uniforms line up awaiting the opportunity to dismember us colluding CIA infiltrators that have come here to destabilise this nation.

 A cartoon talk bubble emanates from the top of my head.
-“Oh f*ck” with an oversized exclamation mark.
-My stomach plays the rollicking fourth movement of a discordant symphony that it has been banging out since waking up this morning.
+It says "F*ck!".
+My stomach plays the rollicking fourth movement of a discordant symphony that has been banging away since waking up this morning.

 This morning: a time in a parallel and much more convivial universe.
 The Sala Thai Guest House, Bangkok.
 Falling asleep last night had been no problem, 2.00am, after a number of pints downed in a Bangkok pub as Liverpool downed Arsenal in the FA Cup Final.

-Now, a few hours on and as I am ushered towards my own personal baggage inspection table, my mind churns out it’s oft repeated assurance: hounds like to keep it simple.
+A few hours on and as I am ushered towards my own personal baggage inspection table, my mind churns out my oft repeated attempt at self-assurance: hounds like to keep it simple.
 Simpler to dispatch prying eyes before having to take steps to rip them out.
-Detention, some awkward questions, and deportation the invariable penalty for detection, and I can deal with that.
-Anticipation is much more painful.
+Detention - possible- some awkward questions - likely - and then invariable deportation.
+I can deal with that.
+Anticipation is more painful than reality.

-A moment of relief - my uniform is a lady, hard set and square jawed like an Eastern European tow truck.
+A moment of relief - the hound to sniff out my crime is to be a lady: hard set and square jawed like an Eastern European tow truck.
 Nonetheless she is somehow less intimidating than her male counterparts.
-I squeak meaningless Burmese at her, a failed distraction: her focus is as single pointed as that of a levitating monk meditating in a loin cloth in a Himalayan cave.
-Her well trained finger knows to point at my bag of guilt.
+I squeak meaningless Burmese at her, a failed distraction: her focus is as single pointed as that of a levitating monk meditating in a loin cloth in a Himalayan ice cave.
+Her well trained finger knows automatically to point at my bag of guilt.
 On the table and open it up.
+I'm doomed.

-So it’s now or never, Robbie, weave your magic or join me in purgatory.
+Robbie, now is the time, weave your magic or join me in purgatory.

 This morning I looked at Robbie and thought, “Sorry mate, there is no place for you on this trip.”
-But then the heavens parted and they told me Robbie had to come too.
-I removed the base of my camera bag and laid it on top of the cameras, a fragile pretence of concealment, but it served as a bed upon which Robbie could lie, and that is where I place him.
-And thus we journey to the totalitarian state of Myanmar.
+But then the heavens parted and they whispered to me that Robbie should come too.
+I removed the base of my camera bag and laid it on top of the video cameras, a fragile pretence of concealment, but it served as a bed upon which Robbie could comfortably lie, and that is where I place him.
+And thus we journey together to the totalitarian state of Myanmar.

-The salivating werewolf opens my camera bag and there is Robbie staring up at her, garish, ridiculous, unexpected.
+The salivating werewolf opens my camera bag.
+There is Robbie staring up at her, garish, ridiculous, unexpected.
 His plastic eyes cast a mesmerising spell of delusion.
-The lady in the military uniform realises I am a moron and without any further ado, closes up the bag and waves me through.
+The lady in the military uniform realises I am a moron who poses no threat to her nation.
+Without further ado, she zips up the camera bag and waves me through.

 Robbie had done his job.
 The journey that is Burmese Dreaming will begin after all.
 But deification is a tough gig, and like an ageing Gazza, three days later Robbie is surplus to requirements.
-When I check out I leave him on the bed head of the $10 a night Rangoon guest house in which I have been staying.
-He is picked up by a cleaner who gifts the figurine to a 10 year old nephew who mistakes it for Rio Ferdinand and proudly displays it next to the counterfeit Man U premier league title flag hanging on his wall.
+When I check out of my $10-a-night Rangoon guest house I leave him on the bed head .
+He is picked up by a cleaner who gifts the figurine to a 12 year old nephew who mistakes it for Rio Ferdinand and proudly displays it next to the counterfeit Man U premier league title flag hanging on his wall.